 Introduction to DevOps Tools

-A company whose success depends on its customers’ needs things to be done faster which takes time in the traditional software development life cycle.
-Often the code written by the developer is filled with bugs and errors because it was meant for the Development stage, not for production.
+A company whose success depends on its customers’ needs things to be done faster, which takes time in the traditional software development life cycle.
+Often the code written by the developer is filled with bugs and errors because it was meant for the development stage, not for production.
 Integrating DevOps automates workflow, infrastructure, and performance of the application.
-Automation, Measurement, Culture, and Sharing are the core values of DevOps while principles, values, practices, methods, and tools are its practice.
+Automation, Measurement, Culture, and Sharing are the core values of DevOps, while principles, values, practices, methods, and tools are its practice.

 In these three phases, DevOps could be implemented –

 - Continuous Integration is the second phase of DevOps implementation.
 The entire testing process could be automated after the code for testing is received.
 To implement continuous integration, Jenkins is commonly used.
-It works is such a way that at every iteration the number of background servers would test the code to check if the creation of any bug could be automated.
+It works in such a way that at every iteration, the number of background servers would test the code to check if the creation of any bug could be automated.
 A report of test failure or success would then be generated at the end.

 - Continuous Delivery is the third phase of DevOps implementation.
 Real business value is obtained in this phase.
-Small chunks of code are written with bug fixes, new features, etc., that could be tested, and deployed.
-The tools and pipeline for Continuous Delivery vary among companies and a specific tool always backs a pipeline.
+Small chunks of code are written with bug fixes, new features, etc., that could be tested and deployed.
+The tools and pipeline for Continuous Delivery vary among companies, and a specific tool always backs a pipeline.

 There are certain reasons why DevOps could accomplish so many things –